Christine-design-web/alx-pre_course/0x01-git/README.md

-This is my second task in alx
+This is my second update task in alx